ufal/npfl101/projects/2019-2000-winter/en-de-sports-translation/readme.md

 # Implementation
 The implementation is split into the following parts:
-* Prepare and polish the received data from the costumer and generating dev, training and test set
+* Prepare the project data: prepare and polish the received data from the costumer and generating dev, training and test set
-* Use the data sources combined with the domain specific training data to train the model
+* Creating the model: Use the data sources combined with the domain specific training data to train the model
   * One model is trained on sentence level
   * The other model is trained on a document / article level
-* Use the model to translate the test set and verify it against common known translators
+* Translation: use the model to translate the test set and verify it against common known translators

 # Preparing and polish the data
 The goal is to prepare the received data so it can be used as training, dev and test set.